GSA/digitalgov-pra/_pages/do-i-need-clearance/index.md

 #### Voluntary or Mandatory Collection

-Regardless if your collection is voluntary, (i.e. the public is not required by law to provide information), or mandatory, the Paperwork Reduction Act treats the collections the same.
+Regardless whether your collection is voluntary, (i.e. the public is not required by law to provide information) or mandatory, the Paperwork Reduction Act treats the collections the same.

 ### What type of information are you collecting?